-Your website should not go live until you’ve properly tested its functions and to do this you have to act like the customer of your own website.
+Your website should not go live until you’ve properly tested its functions and to do this you have to act like the customer of your website.
 Being a customer of your website allows you to have an idea of online customers’ experience on your site.
 Log onto your site in the test environment and go through the steps to order whatever it is you’re ordering.
-Check whether the website is functioning properly as it supposed to do, that the order forms are in good shape and that the item ordered is registered correctly in the back office.
+Check whether the website is functioning properly as it is supposed to, that the order forms are in good shape, and that the item ordered is registered correctly in the back office.

-You aren’t completed with this process until you’ve ordered the item, checked to see that the item ships correctly, the payment is recorded appropriately and the item is delivered as expected.
+You aren’t completed with this process until you’ve ordered the item and checked to see that the item ships correctly, the payment is recorded appropriately, and the item is delivered as expected.
 If there are any hiccups in the process, it is certainly not the time for launch.
 This is the most critical part of the site, after all.

 You can also take a sample of real customers and test your site on them.
-Asked them to order something from your site and then give fair feedback of their online experience on the website.
-You can later make some modifications in your site base on the feedback received from the customers.
+Ask them to order something from your site and then give fair feedback on their online experience on the website.
+You can later make some modifications to your site based on the feedback received from the customers.

-A well-written content on your site is an indicator that you are a professional, trustful and authentic source and the customers rely on.
+A well-written content on your site is an indicator that you are a professional, trustful, and authentic source that the customers rely on.